 Research

-Openings: I am seeking PhD students and Research Assistants starting in Summer/Fall 2025.
+Openings: I am seeking Research Assistants starting in Summer/Fall 2025 and PhD students starting in Fall 2026.
 If you are interested, please email me your CV and transcripts.
 For more information, please visit this page.

 Bio

 I am an Assistant Professor in the Department of Computer Science at City University of Hong Kong.
-Prior to this, I was a joint postdoc at Caltech and UMass Amherst, working with Prof. Adam Wierman and Prof. Mohammad Hajiesmaili.
-I received my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University in 2022, advised by Prof. Carlee Joe-Wong.
-Before that, I completed my B.E. in Communication Engineering at Nanjing University of Posts and Telecommunications in 2017.
+Prior to this, I was a joint postdoc at California Institute of Technology and University of Massachusetts Amherst, working with Prof. Adam Wierman and Prof. Mohammad Hajiesmaili.
+I received my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University, advised by Prof. Carlee Joe-Wong.
+Before that, I completed my B.E. in Communication Engineering at Nanjing University of Posts and Telecommunications.

 My CV can be found here.